-- Applicant must be 18 years of age or older. - Criminal Background Check - Students in the Nursing Associate Degree program are required to submit to a West Virginia Bureau of Criminal Investigation (BCI) and FBI national criminal background check.
+- Applicant must be 18 years of age or older. - Criminal Background Check - Bureau of Criminal Investigation (BCI) and FBI national criminal background check.
 The results of the BCI/FBI check will be sent directly to the school.
 If the background check comes back with a record that will disqualify the potential student from participating in the clinical portion of the program or affect the ability of the student to sit for the NCLEX, the student will not be accepted in the program.
 If the student is accepted into the program but then acquires a violation or charge on their background check, they are subject to withdrawal from the program or having their acceptance rescinded.
 The West Virginia RN Board requires all nursing licensure applicants to disclose and provide documentation related for any legal incident that may be found on the student's background check.
-The estimated cost of the background check is noted in the enrollment agreement and is the responsibility of the student.
+The estimated cost of the background check is noted in the enrollment agreement and is the responsibility of the student. - Observed Drug Screen - The drug screen must be clear prior to the potential nursing student being accepted in the program and/or to remain in the program.
+The estimated cost of the drug screen is noted in the enrollment agreement and is the responsibility of the student.

-- Observed Drug Screen - The drug screen must be clear prior to the potential nursing student being accepted in the program and/or to remain in the program.
-The estimated cost of the drug screen is noted in the enrollment agreement and is the responsibility of the student. - Passing score on the HESI A2 taken within the past 24 months - Interview with the Nursing Program Administrator or their designee.
+- Passing score on the HESI A2 taken within the past 24 months. - Interview with the Nursing Program Administrator or their designee.